Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <code><h3>Standard conventions</h3></code>

 <p>
 Among the trio of asymptotic notations, Big-O stands out as the most frequently employed notation for characterizing algorithm performance.
 Whenever programmers mention terms like "My algorithm's performance is linear" or say that "This algorithm operates in constant time," they are likely refering to Big-O notation.
 But why is this the case?
 Big-O notation places emphasis on an algorithm's worst-case time complexity.
-In other words, understanding how an algorithm behaves under worst-case conditions is often critical because these scenarios are where performance bottlenecks are most likely to manifest.
-This notation enables you to concentrate on the most significant factors influencing the runtime of your algorithm.
+In other words, understanding how an algorithm behaves under worst-case conditions is often critical because these scenarios are where performance bottlenecks are most likely to manifest. and also because knowing the worst case scenario acts as a guarantee, we cannot always say if our algoritm will perform good, but knowing how it will do under the most dire situations is more understandableThis notation enables you to concentrate on the most significant factors influencing the runtime of your algorithm.
 If you can make the worst-case of an alogritm be better, then chances are that other notations and conditions such as average-case and best-case will benefit twice as much.
 </p>